 Students living in University-operated housing (residence halls or apartments) are considered resident students.
 Resident students are billed each semester for housing and are held to the housing contract obligations.
 The contract is effective for the first, second, and third years of attending North Park University (or for the remainder thereof).
 It is binding for that period and is not transferable.
 The academic year is defined as beginning with the fall semester and ending at the conclusion of the spring semester.

-Students who live in summer housing at North Park University will incur additional charges.
+Students who live in winter break, spring break and/or summer housing at North Park University will incur additional charges.

 There is an additional charge each semester for students living in single rooms without roommates.

 All resident students living in University residence halls are required to purchase one of the available University meal plans.
 Resident students living in University apartments may also purchase a meal plan, but are not required to do so.
+There are also meal plans available for commuter students.
 Learn more about current meal-plan pricing and options.

 Special fees are charged for specific purposes.
 Some of the more frequently assessed fees are described below: